Polymer/old-docs-site/app/2.0/toolbox/templates.md

 ### Application

-The  `application` template is the most basic starting point for any app built with Polymer.
+The  `polymer-2-application` template is the most basic starting point for any app built with Polymer.
 It starts with a single bare-bones custom element that can serve as the root of your application, from which you can build in any direction with maximum flexibility.